-Your conversion rate is the amount of activity you have been able to move toward actual sales.
+Your conversion rate is the amount of activity you have been able to move toward actual sales, reflecting the sales enablement KPI’s you have in place.
 It’s a metric that reveals how effective your sales activities are.
 For obvious reasons, increasing your conversion rate will also increase your total revenue.

 Increasing your conversion rate is a lot simpler than it may seem, especially if you’re ready to leverage a couple of tools to help your team out.
 When you’re targeting conversion rates to help drive sales revenue, you’re likely looking to speed up your sales cycles and find effective ways to close.